rishindoshi/HTMLWorkshop/README.md

 </html>
 ```

 Boostrap is basically a library of pre-built CSS classes, just like the ones we built above, that we can assign to any of our HTML elements.
 There are a lot of useful classes that Bootstrap has to offer, but we'll be covering the ones that have to do with creating columns.
 The Boostrap system uses 12 columns to describe a webpage.
-We can make elements in HTML that extened any number of columns wide between 1 and 12 like so:
+We can make elements in HTML that extend any number of columns wide between 1 and 12 like so:

 ```html
 <body>